takasuzu48/handballapp/docs/terms_en.md

 Last updated: April 1, 2026

-These Terms of Use ("Terms") govern your use of the iOS application "Handball Score" ("the App") provided by [Developer Name] ("Developer").
+These Terms of Use ("Terms") govern your use of the iOS application "Handball Simple Stats" ("the App") provided by [Takashi Suzuki] ("Developer").
 Please read these Terms carefully before using the App.

 ---